reekKiE/CompleteSuicideManual-En/English/chapter_3.md

 ### Check: this example

 This is the "state of mind in the air" mentioned by suicide attempters who jumped from high places.
 There are very few cases of survivors.
 The 15th floor is about 40 meters high.
 Jumping from this height will feel like you are descending slowly, and you may be very calm.
 There is no sense of terror or pain when you land.
-It’s a miracle that he fell from the 15th floor and barely got hurt.
+It's a miracle that he fell from the 15th floor and barely got hurt.
 Therefore, those who are determined to commit suicide by jumping off a building should also avoid bicycle sheds.

 There was a loud "pop" sound when he fell to the ground.
 So, what kind of sound would a suicide make when he fell?
 You might as well check it out.